-This page focuses on aspects of Cloud IAM that are relevant specifically to Cloud Storage.
-For a detailed discussion of Cloud IAM and its features generally, see Cloud Identity and Access Management.
-In particular, see the Managing Cloud IAM Policies section.
+For a detailed discussion of IAM and its features generally, see Identity and Access Management.

-Members are the "who" of Cloud IAM.
-Members can be individual users, groups, domains, or even the public as a whole.
-Members are assigned roles, which grant members the ability to perform actions in Cloud Storage as well as Google Cloud more generally.
+Principals are the "who" of IAM.
+Principals can be individual users, groups, domains, or even the public as a whole.
+Principals are granted roles, which give them the ability to perform actions in Cloud Storage as well as Google Cloud more generally.
 Each role is a collection of one or more permissions.
-Permissions are the basic units of Cloud IAM: each permission allows you to perform a certain action.
+Permissions are the basic units of IAM: each permission allows you to perform a certain action.